 An IPO is an Initial Public Offering, which is when a private company goes public and allows people to buy shares on the stock market.
 Pre-IPO, a tech company’s stock is only accessible to its founders, private investors, and employees.
 But after an IPO, members of the public can buy shares.
 This is largely done to raise money to assist with company growth, hiring new employees, and developing new products.

 Not quite sure what IPOs predictions are all about?
 Don’t worry, we have your back.
 Quite simply, this category involves traders predicting which tech startups will go public, when they will do it, and what the valuation might be.
 It might sound a little difficult at first, but there are signs to look out for.
-Let’s face it, you might even start by hearing rumors, after which you can do some research to discover the truth.

 As you can see, these contracts are often binary and require a ‘yes’ or ‘no’ outcome.
 If you think that the event is going to happen, you would buy a ‘yes’ contract.
 The more ‘yes’ contracts traded, the higher the price goes.
 Likewise, if more traders opt for a ‘no’ contract, the price will decrease to reflect the collective belief.

-It is now time to compare our top sites for IPO predictions.
+It's now time to compare our top sites for IPO predictions.
 Here, we will compare Kalshi vs Polymarket vs Crypto.com vs Robinhood, so you can discover what works best for you.

 | Site | Key Strength |